 Every loss is a very personal experience and no two people experience loss in the same way.
 Many people find that it helps to talk with someone who is not part of their family or close circle of friends.

 Sometimes people find that at first they do not want support but then later change their mind.
 If this happens to you, please contact us.

 Who would you see for one-to-one support?

 The Bereavement Service Volunteers bring a variety of experience to their work for the hospice.
 They are carefully selected and follow a comprehensive training programme, which includes learning about bereavement and the effect that loss can have on our lives.
 Their work is regularly supervised by experienced staff.

 We mostly work in a time-limited way as we find this to be most effective.
 The Bereavement Service Volunteer will initially meet with you for about an hour.
-At the end of this first meeting you will normally decide together to meet up to ten or twelve times.
+At the end of this first meeting you will normally decide together to meet up to ten times.
 The support will end at that point.
 However, you are welcome to contact us again three months later should you wish to have further support.
 You may be able to see the same Bereavement Support Volunteer again, depending on availability.
 Of course you can also join one of the other forms of support (e.g. the group or social programme) in the interim.

 For full details of the Social Programme at St Christopher’s Hospice please see our website or pick up a leaflet from reception at St Christopher’s Hospice.
 All activities are open to our current patients and families, bereaved family members and members of our local community.

 Likewise we have some activities at St Christopher’s Bromley which you are welcome to join.
 For details please contact the social worker at St Christopher’s Bromley on 01689 825755.